Carbo loading

 During the long run

 Carbohydrate loading is generally performed by runners by having a high carb diet for a few days before an endurance event like a half-marathon or marathon.
-Glycogen storage prevents runners from
+Glycogen storage prevents runners from hitting the wall during the course of the race.

 High intensity effort will use up all the glycogen supply much sooner.